jaganadhg/solr-ir-tutorial/README.md

 ## Smoke Test

 A quick verification of basic Solr operations is provided in the `0-smoketest` directory.
+See [0-smoketest/README.md](0-smoketest/README.md) for setup and usage details.

+## Indexing Cranfield Documents into Solr
-See [0-smoketest/notes.md](0-smoketest/README.md) for setup and usage details.
+A script to index Cranfield documents with BERT embeddings into Solr is provided in the `1-indexdocs` directory.
+See [1-indexdocs/README.md](1-indexdocs/README.md) for setup and usage details.